Only You (1994 film): Box office

+The film opened at number three at the North American box office, making $5,711,738 on its opening weekend, and grossed $20,059,210 in the United States and Canada.

 Critical response

 Upon its theatrical release, Only You received mixed reviews.
 In his review in the Chicago Sun-Times, Roger Ebert gave the film three and a half out of four stars, calling it "an endangered species in today's Hollywood."

-Ebert singles out Tomei's performance as particularly noteworthy.
+Ebert singled out Tomei's performance as particularly noteworthy.

 In her review in The New York Times, Janet Maslin called the film "frankly touristy" and Jewison's directorial approach "cornball".
 Maslin was even less impressed with Tomei's performance, calling her "the least convincing actress ever to pretend to teach school."
 Maslin acknowledged Sven Nykvist's "picturesque" cinematography, Milena Canonero's "slinky, glamorous costumes", and Diane Drake's "rather sweet" screenplay.

-In his review in The Washington Post, Desson Howe wrote, "Jewison directs Only You with sure, comic instinct."
+In his review in The Washington Post, Desson Thomson wrote, "Jewison directs Only You with sure, comic instinct."
 He singled out Bonnie Hunt's performance, noting, "Jewison's best asset of all is Hunt, an adroit comedian whose retorts and mannerisms—as she helps her friend along in this wacky mess—are priceless."

-Howe's colleague at The Washington Post, Rita Kempley, was unimpressed with Tomei's performance:
+Thomson's colleague at The Washington Post, Rita Kempley, was unimpressed with Tomei's performance:

-In his review for Reel Views, James Berardinelli wote that Tomei and Downey "don't fully connect" and that the film is "entertaining without being exceptionally accomplished."
+In his review for Reel Views, James Berardinelli wrote that Tomei and Downey "don't fully connect" and that the film is "entertaining without being exceptionally accomplished."
 Berardinelli called the film "essentially a light, inoffensive movie that will appeal to those who aren't seeking more than a bubbly romance."

 In his DVD review for Movie.net, John J. Puccio wrote, "What every good romantic comedy demands are two beautiful people, usually of opposite sexes, beautiful scenery, beautiful music, and beautifully written situations.
 Never mind that director Norman Jewison's previous hit comedy, Moonstruck, didn't quite fit the mold.
 Only You does."
 Puccio called the film "one of the most charming films to come along since, well, since Moonstruck.
 On DVD it is beautiful just to look at. ...
 The scenery alone is worth the price of the DVD.
 The gorgeous photography and the crystal clarity of the images make widescreen viewing a must."

-On Rotten Tomatoes, the film has an approval rating of 53% based on 36 reviews.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 54% based on 35 reviews, with an average rating of 5.6/10.
 Audiences surveyed by CinemaScore gave the film a grade A− on scale of A to F.